Exact Universal Chaos, Speed Limit, Acceleration, Planckian Transport Coefficient, "Collapse" to equilibrium, and Other Bounds in Thermal Quantum Systems: Non semiclassical quadratic moment bounds

 One may readily verify that both $\rho_{\Delta \tilde{H}^{H}_{i}}$ and $\rho_{\Delta Q} $ have a trace of unity and are positive semi-definite and thus indeed constitute probability density matrices.
 Averages computed with the density matrices of Eq. (\ref{ddensity}), in particular those in Eqs. (\ref{Q1},\ref{Q2}), correspond to expectation values calculated in an initial thermal state $\rho_{\Lambda}$ that has, subsequently, been ``locally heated'' (or ``cooled'') by a perturbation $\tilde{H}^{H}_{i}$ or $Q_i^H$ (with the variance associated with these perturbations set by their equilibrium standard deviation at the temperature $T$ associated with the thermal state $\rho_{\Lambda}$).
 Given the density matrices of Eq. (\ref{ddensity}) and using the cyclic invariance of the trace, we may recast Eq. (\ref{2term}) as

-Eq. (\ref{variantquad}) and simple extensions thereof constitute analogs of the uncertainty relations of Section \ref{high-moment-derivative} for higher order moments of the time derivative of a general observable that are free of a semi-classical or other approximations.
-By deforming the thermal density matrix to be the density matrices of Eq. (\ref{ddensity}), the semi-classical inequality of Eq. (\ref{longABABA'}) trivially becomes the exact bound of Eq. (\ref{variantquad}).
+We underscore that ${\sf{Tr}}(\rho_{\Lambda} (\Delta \tilde{H}^H_i)^2)$ is set by the effective heat capacity employed in the main text (Eq. (\ref{cv2})) and that ${\sf{Tr}}(\rho_{\Delta Q^H_i} (\Delta \tilde{H}^{H}_{i})^2)$ is the variance of the local Hamiltonian when computed with the modified density matrix $\rho_{\Delta Q^H_i}$.
+Eq. (\ref{variantquad}) and simple extensions thereof constitute analogs of the uncertainty relations of Section \ref{high-moment-derivative} for higher order moments of the time derivative of a general observable that are free of a semiclassical or other approximations.
+By deforming the thermal density matrix to be the density matrices of Eq. (\ref{ddensity}), the semiclassical inequality of Eq. (\ref{longABABA'}) trivially becomes the exact bound of Eq. (\ref{variantquad}).
 The inequality of Eq. (\ref{longABABA'}) is further generalized in Appendix \ref{triv-triv-long}.